Headaches and migraine

 - Headache due to injury and contact sports - Ginseng effects in injuries

-- Headache due to cervical and shoulder muscles pain - anti-inflammatory and analgesic effect
+- Headache due to neck and shoulder pain - anti-inflammatory and analgesic effect

-- Ginseng is also effective against flu , which is another major source of headaches
+- Ginseng is also effective against flu , which is another major source of headache

-For other specific inflammations of the structures of the jaw, face and eye structures, general recommendations can not be given.
-The decision on the use of ginseng should be made by the TČM doctor or ginseng known by MUDr.
-Immunomodulatory effects of ginseng in acute, especially bacterial inflammation are unclear (the TCM advises him to avoid these cases), and the treatment procedure must be followed by a physician.
+For other specific inflammations of the jaw, facial and ocular structures, general recommendations can not be given.
+The decision on the use of ginseng should be made by a physician or ginseng known to MUDr.
+Immunomodulatory effects of ginseng on acute, especially bacterial inflammation are unclear (the TCM advises him to avoid these cases) and the treatment procedure must be followed by a physician.
 However, we have already gone far beyond the "headache".